From Statistics Explained

 Tourism volume — demand and supply

-Residents (aged 15 and above) from within the EU-27 made 1 055 million holiday trips in 2011.
-Short trips (of one to three nights) accounted for slightly more than half (55.0 %) of the total trips made (see Table 1), while approximately three quarters (76.3 %) of all trips made were to domestic destinations, with the remainder abroad.
+Residents (aged 15 and above) from within the EU-28 made 1 041 million holiday trips in 2012.
+Short trips (of one to three nights) accounted for more than half (55.4 %) of the total trips made (see Table 1), while approximately three quarters (76.1 %) of all trips made were to domestic destinations, with the remainder abroad.

-In some EU Member States, over half the total number of holidays trips were to destinations abroad; this was the case for Luxembourg, Belgium, Slovenia and the Netherlands.
+In some EU Member States, over half the total number of holidays trips were to destinations abroad; this was the case for Luxembourg, Belgium, Malta and Slovenia.
 However, less than 10 % of holiday trips taken by residents of Romania, Spain, Greece and Portugal were abroad.
 These figures appear to be influenced by both the size of the Member State and its geographical location (smaller and more northerly countries tended to report a higher propensity for their residents to take holidays abroad).

-It is estimated that some 51.9 % of the EU-27’s population took part in tourism in 2011, in other words made at least one trip of at least four overnight stays during the year.
-Again, large differences can be observed between the EU Member States, as this participation rate ranged from 6.4 % in Bulgaria to 90.3 % in Cyprus (see Table 2).
+It is estimated that some 51.3 % of the EU-28’s population took part in tourism in 2012, in other words made at least one trip of at least four overnight stays during the year.
+Again, large differences can be observed between the EU Member States, as this participation rate ranged from 10.0 % in Romania to 78.7 % in Sweden (see Table 2).

-From the supply perspective, it is estimated that just over 202 000 hotels and similar establishments were active within the EU-27 in 2011; there were nearly 271 000 other collective tourist accommodation establishments (such as campsites and holiday dwellings).
-Hotels and similar establishments provided almost 12.6 million bed places, of which nearly half (46.4 %) were concentrated in three of the EU Member States namely, Italy (2.3 million bed places), Spain (1.8 million bed places) and Germany (1.7 million bed places).
-In 2011, resident and non-resident (foreign) tourists spent over 1 600 million nights in hotels and similar establishments in the EU-27.
+From the supply perspective, it is estimated that nearly 545 000 tourist accommodation establishments were active within the EU-28 in 2012; there were over 200 000 hotels and similar accommodation establishments that provided almost 13.1 million bed places, of which more than half (57.4 %) were concentrated in four of the EU Member States namely, Italy (2.3 million bed places), Spain (1.9 million bed places), Germany (1.8 million bed places) and the United Kingdom (1.6 million bed places).
+In 2012, resident and non-resident (foreign) tourists spent over 1 600 million nights in hotels and similar establishments in the EU-28.

-During recent decades, the number of tourism nights spent in collective tourist accommodation has generally shown an upward trend (see Figure 1).
+During recent decades, the number of tourism nights spent at tourist accommodation establishments has generally shown an upward trend (see Figure 1).
 The start of the period for analysis in Figure 1 is characterised by a relatively low number, in part due to a decline in travel after the 2001 terrorist attacks in the United States.
-There were also short-term downturns in the number of tourism nights spent in collective tourist accommodation in 2008 and 2009 as a result of the financial and economic crisis: the number of tourism nights in the EU-27 fell by 0.6 % in 2008 and by a further 2.8 % in 2009.
-In 2010, however, the number of tourism nights spent in collective tourist accommodation increased by 0.8 %.
-This positive development continued, with growth accelerating to 5.0 % in 2011, resulting in 2 364 million nights spent in collective tourist accommodation (see Figure 1).
+There were also short-term downturns in the number of tourism nights spent in collective tourist accommodation in 2008 and 2009 as a result of the financial and economic crisis: the number of tourism nights in the EU-28 fell by 0.6 % in 2008 and by a further 2.1 % in 2009.
+In 2010, however, the number of tourism nights spent at tourist accommodation establishments increased by 4.7 %.
+This positive development continued, with growth of 3.3 % in 2011.
+In 2012, 2 577 million nights were spent at tourist accommodation establishments (see Figure 1).
+However, this figure can not be compared with previous years because of methodological changes in the data for some Member States.

-EU-27 residents spent 2 263 million nights abroad on holiday (personal travel only) in 2011 (see Table 3).
-German residents spent 656 million nights during holiday trips outside of Germany in 2011, while residents of the United Kingdom spent 502.9 million nights abroad; residents from these two Member States accounted for more than half (51.2 %) of the total number of nights spent abroad by EU-27 residents on holiday.
+EU-28 residents spent 2 236 million nights abroad on holiday (personal travel only) in 2012 (see Table 3).
+German residents spent 625 million nights during holiday trips outside of Germany in 2012, while residents of the United Kingdom spent 506 million nights abroad (data for 2011); residents from these two Member States accounted for more than half (50.6 %) of the total number of nights spent abroad by EU-28 residents on holiday.

-When taking into account a country’s size in terms of its population, Luxembourg was the Member State whose residents spent the most nights abroad per inhabitant (an average of 22.0 nights per annum on holiday in 2011), followed by Cyprus (13.3), Ireland (12.5, data for 2010) and the Netherlands (11.5).
-At the other end of the spectrum, residents of Romania, Portugal, Greece (data for 2010), Bulgaria, Poland and Italy (2010) spent, on average, less than two nights abroad on holiday in 2011 (see Figure 2).
+When taking into account a country’s size in terms of its population, Luxembourg was the EU Member State whose residents spent the most nights abroad per inhabitant (an average of 22.6 nights per annum on holiday in 2012), followed by Cyprus (16.3), the Netherlands (12.1) and Ireland (12.0).
+At the other end of the spectrum, residents of Romania, Bulgaria, Greece (data for 2011) and Portugal spent, on average, less than one night abroad on holiday in 2012 (see Figure 2).

-In 2011, Spain was the most common tourism destination in the EU for non-residents (people coming from abroad), with 239.4 million nights spent in collective tourist accommodation, or almost a quarter (23.2 %) of the EU-27 total.
-Across the EU, the top three most popular destinations for non-residents were Spain, Italy (178.0 million nights) and France (123.0 million nights), which together accounted for 52.5 % of the total nights spent by non-residents in the EU-27.
-The least common destinations were Luxembourg, Lithuania and Latvia; the effect of the size of these Member States should be considered when interpreting these values (see Figure 3 and Table 4).
+In 2012, Spain was the most common tourism destination in the EU for non-residents (people coming from abroad), with 243.4 million nights spent at tourist accommodation establishments, or 21.6 % of the EU-28 total.
+Across the EU, the top three most popular destinations for non-residents were Spain, Italy (180.5 million nights) and France (125.0 million nights), which together accounted for nearly half (48.7 %) of the total nights spent by non-residents in the EU-28.
+The least common destinations were Luxembourg, Latvia and Lithuania; the effect of the size of these Member States should be considered when interpreting these values (see Figure 3 and Table 4).

 The number of nights spent (by residents and non-residents) can be put into perspective by making a comparison with the size of each country in population terms, providing an indicator of tourism intensity.
-In 2011, using this measure, the Mediterranean island destinations of Malta and Cyprus, as well as the alpine and city trip destination of Austria were the most popular tourist destinations in the EU-27 (see Figure 4).
+In 2012, using this measure, the Mediterranean destinations of Malta, Cyprus and Croatia, as well as the alpine and city trip destination of Austria were the most popular tourist destinations in the EU-28 (see Figure 4).

 Economic aspects of international travel

 The economic importance of international tourism can be measured by looking at the ratio of international travel receipts relative to GDP; these data are from balance of payments statistics and include business travel, as well as travel for pleasure.
-In 2011, the ratio of travel receipts to GDP was highest in Malta (14.0 %) and Cyprus (10.2 %), confirming the importance of tourism to these island nations (see Table 5); an even higher ratio was observed in Croatia (14.7 %).
-In absolute terms, the highest international travel receipts in 2011 were recorded in Spain (EUR 43 026 million) and France (EUR 38 682 million), followed by Italy, Germany and the United Kingdom.
+In 2012, the ratio of travel receipts to GDP was highest in Croatia (15.5 %), Malta (14.4 %) and Cyprus (11.4 %), confirming the importance of tourism to these countries (see Table 5).
+In absolute terms, the highest international travel receipts in 2012 were recorded in Spain (EUR 43 521 million) and France (EUR 41 794 million), followed by Italy, Germany and the United Kingdom.

-Germany recorded the highest level of expenditure on international travel, totalling EUR 60 596 million in 2011, followed by the United Kingdom (EUR 36 275 million) and France (EUR 29 922 million).
-When analysing this expenditure relative to the size of each country in population terms, Luxembourg’s residents spent, on average, EUR 5 289 per inhabitant on travel abroad in 2011, far ahead of the second ranked country, Belgium (EUR 1 466 per inhabitant), which was followed by Denmark, Ireland, Sweden and Cyprus.
+Germany recorded the highest level of expenditure on international travel, totalling EUR 65 238 million in 2012, followed by the United Kingdom (EUR 41 055 million) and France (EUR 28 923 million).
+When analysing this expenditure relative to the size of each country in population terms, Luxembourg’s residents spent, on average, EUR 5 329 per inhabitant on travel abroad in 2012, far ahead of the second ranked country, Belgium (EUR 1 523 per inhabitant), which was followed by Sweden, Denmark, Cyprus and Ireland.

 Data sources and availability